新加坡华语资料库

 SAMPLE SENTENCE

-Thinking of travelling to our neighbouring countries for a vacation during the school holidays?
-Why not try a “railroad vacation” free from road congestions?
+Thinking of travelling to neighbouring countries during the school holidays?
+Why not try a vacation by rail, free of traffic jams?
 (Lianhe Zaobao, 6/12/2019)